DrPouyaSaraei/BioSuite-NG-anonymous-/README.md

 ## Acknowledgements

-BioSuite-NG was developed by **(To keep the author's name anonymous for the reviewers, the researcher's name has been removed in this version.)**, Department of Medical
-Physics, Ahvaz Jundishapur University of Medical Sciences, building on the radiobiological modelling framework and validated methodology originally described by Julien Uzan and Alan E. Nahum (Clatterbridge Cancer Centre) in their 2012 paper introducing BioSuite.
+BioSuite-NG was developed by **(To keep the author's name anonymous for the reviewers, the researcher's name has been removed in this version.)**, building on the radiobiological modelling framework and validated methodology originally described by Julien Uzan and Alan E. Nahum (Clatterbridge Cancer Centre) in their 2012 paper introducing BioSuite.
 The TCP/NTCP model